If you wish to schedule a visit as new patient, please do not schedule online.

-In the state of Vermont Dr. Archdeacon is a Licensed Primary Care Physician (PCP) and accepts both private and state health insurance.
+In the state of Vermont Dr. Archdeacon is a Licensed Primary Care Physician (PCP).
 As a Naturopathic Doctor he is able to serve you either as a PCP or in an adjunctive role.

 Naturopathic medicine is a distinct system of primary health care -an art, science, philosophy and practice of diagnosis, treatment and prevention of illness.
 Naturopathic medicine is distinguished by the principles which underlie and determine its practice.
 These principles are based upon the objective observation of the nature of health and disease, and are continually reexamined in the light of scientific advances.
 Methods used are consistent with these principles and are chosen upon the basis of patient individuality.
 Naturopathic physicians are trained as primary health care physicians whose diverse techniques include modern and traditional, scientific and empirical methods.

 Naturopathic practice includes the following diagnostic and therapeutic modalities: nutritional medicine, botanical medicine, naturopathic physical medicine including naturopathic manipulative therapy, public health measures and hygiene, counseling, homeopathy, acupuncture, prescription medication, intravenous and injection therapy, and appropriate methods of laboratory and clinical diagnosis.